-When visiting Spain, May is a great month for warmer weather, smaller crowds, and plenty of exciting events and activities all across the country.
-However, knowing where to go and when can be difficult, especially since Spain has so many great cities and celebrations to choose from this month.
+When deciding when to visit Spain, May is a great choice all around: excellent weather, smaller crowds, and plenty of exciting events and activities all across the country.
+However, knowing where to go and when can be difficult, especially since Spain has so many celebrations happening in multiple fabulous cities all throughout the month.

 Basically, no matter where you go, there's bound to be a party to kick off summer season early.
-Whether you're traveling to Cordoba or Seville—or want to visit all of the big cities—knowing what's happening will help you better plan the perfect vacation to Spain.
+No matter which destination is on your radar, knowing what's happening will help you better plan the perfect vacation to Spain.

 01 of 05

-Cordoba is one of Spain's hottest cities, so coming a bit before the height of summer is a good idea.
+Colorful Córdoba is one of Europe's hottest cities, so coming a bit before the height of summer is a good idea.

 02 of 05